 forecast period.
 Lingering showers will taper overnight.
 Southeasterly

 winds will prevail.

 Ksfo bridge approach...similar to ksfo.

-Monterey Bay area terminals...MVFR ceilings possible middle to late
+Monterey Bay area terminals...MVFR ceilings and easterly winds will

 Follow US on facebook, twitter, and youtube at: